turingschool/curriculum/source/projects/dinner_dash.markdown

 * 4: Models show excellent organization, refactoring, and appropriate use of Rails features
 * 3: Models show an effort to push logic down the stack, but need more internal refactoring
-* 2: Models are somewhat messy and/or make poor use of Rails' features
+* 2: Models are somewhat messy and/or make poor use of Rails features
 * 1: Models show weak use of Ruby and weak structure

 ### 5. TDD